caleb531/automata/CONTRIBUTING.md

 2. Whether you are introducing a bug fix or a new feature, you *must* add tests to verify that your code additions function correctly and break nothing else.

-3. Please run `coverage run -m nose2 && coverage report` and ensure that your changes are covered.
+3. Please run `uv run -- coverage run -m nose2 && uv run -- coverage report` and ensure that your changes are covered.

 4. If you are adding a new feature or changing behavior, please